Afghans bury victims of mosque attack as toll rises to 35

 "It is very difficult for me to accept my son is no more with me," he said.

-Haji Sultan, 70, who also attended, accused the government of "negligence" in providing security for the Shiite minority.
+Haji Sultan, 70, who also attended the burials, accused the government of "negligence" in providing security.

-Two suicide bombers dressed as women struck a Shiite mosque in Gardez, capital of Paktia province, Friday as it was crowded with worshippers for weekly prayers.
+Two suicide bombers dressed as women struck a mosque in Gardez, capital of Paktia province, Friday as it was crowded with worshippers for Friday prayers.

 Provincial police chief Raz Mohammad Mandozai confirmed the toll.